GlobalFishingWatch/GFW_technical_documentation/Ports-and-voyages.md

 Voyages are a further processed dataset as they represent two port visits that bracket a transit or voyage.
 Voyages connect two **Port Visits** (as described above), but have no other requirements.
 Thus voyages can vary significantly in length as will the time a vessel "spent" in starting or ending port.
 Note that this table has the same restrictions as the **Port Visits** and avoiding many false visits, but potentially missing a few events lacking port stops or port gaps.

 ## Caveats & Known Issues

+### Port Events:
+* These events may identify port entry/exit for vessels transiting near anchorages, without not stopping.
+* These events use `vessel_id` as the vessel identifier and may need to be mapped to `SSVID` for broader use.

+### Port Visits:
+* These events may miss actual port visits if the AIS data does not show the vessel slowing to < 0.2 knots (sparse data or AIS turned off in port before stopping) and and situations where an in-port AIS gap is less than 4 hours.
+In such cases, use Port Events to identify missing entry/exits and manually verify these represent actual port entries (not transits near anchorages).
+* These events use `vessel_id` as vessel identifier and may need to be mapped to `SSVID` for broader use.

+### Voyages
+* These events use port visits and have similar caveats.
+* These events use `SSVID` and need a reverse mapping to `vessel_id` to be combined with port visits (to identify port stop locations, etc.)